guyujie/vpc/errors.md

 Provide a subnet that is in `available` status.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## vpn_gateways_quota_exceeded

 **Message**: Quota for VPN gateways exceeded for the account and/or the region.

 The quotas per resource are specified on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.

 To view the current VPN gateways, use the `GET /vpn_gateways` API.
 Equivalent CLI command: `ibmcloud is vpn-gateways`

+## instance_invalid_hostname

+**Message**: The instance could not be created due to host name is invalid.

+The instance hostname must be alphanumeric strings that may be separated by dash '-', and also must begin and end with an alphanumeric character and must be between 1-63 characters in length.

+## instance_invalid_port_speed

+**Message**: The instance could not be created due to network interface port speed is invalid.

+The network interface port speed on interface should be 100 or 1000.

+## instance_too_many_keys

+**Message**: The Windows instance could not be created due to multiple key in request.

+Please just provide one key to create Windows instance.

+## Instance_delete_conflict

+**Message**: The instance could not be deleted due to the instance status conflict.

+Cannot delete instance when it's in deleting, pending, starting, stopping, restarting status.

+## instance_sec_volume_over_quota

+**Message**: The instance could not be created due to the volume attachments number is over quota.

+When the instance CPU cores is less than 4, no more than 4 secondary volumes can be requested.

+When the instance CPU cores is equal to or more then 4, no more then 12 secondary volumes can be requested.

+## key_exists

+**Message**: The key could not be created due to existing already.

+The same key content already exists.

+## key_invalid_name

+**Message**: The key could not be created due to the name is invalid.

+The length of key name should not exceed 65, and the leading character should be in [A-Za-z], and the following characters should be in [-A-Za-z0-9_]

+## key_invalid_type

+**Message**: The key could not be created due to the type is invalid.

+The only suppored key type is "rsa".

+## volume_name_conflict

+**Message**: The volume could not be created duo to name conflict

+The volume name should be unique.

+## volume_attachment_conflict

+**Message**: The volume could not be attached to the instance due to conflict.

+The volume is attached to another instance already.

+## volume_invalid_boot_volume

+**Message**: The requested change to boot volume is invalid.

+Boot volumes cannot be detached or renamed, or set to auto-delete.

+## resource_zone_inconsistence

+**Message**: The request could not be perform due to resource zone inconsistence.

+When attache volume, the volume zone should be consistent with instance zone.

+When associated floating ip, the floating ip zone should be consistent with the subnet zone.

+## validation_non_empty_uuid

+**Message**: The request could not be perform due to the resource id is invalid.

+The resource id should be UUID and not empty.